DistroKid

-DistroKid is an independent digital music distribution service, founded in 2013 by American entrepreneur Philip J. Kaplan.
-DistroKid principally offers musicians and other rights-holders the opportunity to distribute and sell or stream their music through online retailers such as iTunes/Apple Music, Spotify, Pandora, Amazon Music, YouTube Music, Tidal, Deezer, iHeartRadio and others.
+DistroKid, formerly titled Fandalism, is an American independent digital music distribution service, founded in 2012 by entrepreneur Philip Kaplan.
+DistroKid principally offers musicians and other rights-holders the opportunity to distribute and sell or stream their music through online retailers such as Spotify, iTunes, and YouTube Music, among others.
+Originally known as Fandalism, it was originally a social media website for musicians before going into its current name while also becoming a music distributor over a year later in mid-2013.

 History

-DistroKid was developed in 2012 by Philip J. Kaplan and launched in mid 2013.
-It began as a side-feature of Kaplan's music social network, Fandalism, and was split out into its own company in 2015.
+Originally a side-feature of Kaplan's social media music platform, Fandalism was first developed and launched in early 2012 and was later renamed to DistroKid a year later in mid-2013, while the original Fandalism service was split out into its own company in 2015.

 In July 2015, a DistroKid release by musical act Jack & Jack went to number one worldwide on the iTunes charts.
 This was particularly notable because DistroKid does not take a commission or royalties, making this the first time a number-one charting artist was able to keep 100% of their earnings.

 In May 2016, DistroKid launched a feature called "Teams" that makes it possible for royalties to be automatically sent to collaborators and shareholders.
-Since then DistroKid has made several other developments including partnering with Spotify to support cross-platform uploads for Spotify artists who upload directly or have direct licensing deals with the company and an investment from Silversmith Capital Partners.
+In 2018, DistroKid reached an agreement with Spotify to support cross-platform uploads for Spotify artists who upload directly or have direct licensing deals with the company.

 In 2021, the company launched an initiative allowing record labels to mine its data in search of new artists.
 It receives a finder's fee from record labels each time a label signs a new artist by way of the platform.
 The first label to take part in the initiative was Republic Records.

+In the summer of 2022, DistroKid launched DistroVid to let both members and non-members upload music videos with a subscription.

+On June 7, 2023, DistroKid was sued by the indie label Doeman Music Group Media for allegedly mishandling a copyright takedown.
+In January 2021, DistroKid notified Damien Wilson that his 2020 EP was removed from all streaming platforms because of a takedown notice from Raquella George, who contributed to the song "Scary Movie".
+The lawsuit alleges that DistroKid did not allow Wilson to dispute the takedown.

+In September 2023, it was announced DistroKid has acquired the music distribution and website hosting platform, Bandzoogle.